na-na-hi/renget/archive/gedg.md

 > Can I use ai?
 Do what you want, make the games how you want.

-For Progress Day you post your work monthly.
-Unlike game jams you can work on something old.
+For Progress Day you post your work ~~monthly~~.
+Unlike traditional game jams you can work on something old.
 You can submit a game, engine, tool, etc.

  Submit to itch.io for Progress Day like we do with game jams.
 The difference is you work on your stuff before the jam officially starts, then submission is open for a couple of days.